SAP-archive/teched2020-DAT162/exercises/ex4/README.md

 ## Exercise Overview

 - Access the SAP HANA Cockpit
-- Learn how to access the Anonymization repots
+- Learn how to access the anonymization reports

 ## Background

 After having created anonymized views, one last persona in ACME having requirements remains: the data protection and privacy officer (DPPO).
 The DPPO is responsible for making sure personal data is processed according to regulations, e.g., anonymized in the right way.
-We have already learned that anonymization can be configured in several different ways, so being the in the shoes of a DPPO a report is benificial to keep track and check anonymizations.
-Since metadata on anonymization is stored in SAP HANA we can create such reports, and they can be found in the SAP HANA Cockpit.
+We have already learned that anonymization can be configured in several different ways, so being the in the shoes of a DPPO a report is beneficial to keep track and check anonymization occurences.
+Since metadata on anonymization is stored in SAP HANA, we can create such reports, and they can be found in the SAP HANA Cockpit.

 ## Exercise 4.1 - Accessing the anonymization reports